hashan-jay/hashan-jay/README.md

 I'm Hashan, an undergraduate in Software Engineering.

 I'm passionate about Full Stack Web and Mobile application development.
-I expertise in Java, JavaScript and it's frameworks (React.js, Next.js, Node.js), C# (ASP.NET), PHP, SQL and other Web engineering languages.
+I expertise in Vanilla JavaScript(ES6+), TypeScript and it's frameworks (React.js, Next.js, Node.js), also C# (ASP.NET), PHP, SQL and other Web engineering languages.
-Works with Python and R for Data Analytics and Statistics.
+Also loves coding with Java, Python, C++ and R for Data Manipulation.
-As a UI/UX enthusiast, loves to design!
+Loves designing products as a UI/UX enthusiast.

 ## 🚀 Languages and Tools